Ariel Brunner is Head of EU Policy at Birdlife Europe

 All roads lead to Luxembourg this weekend where agricultural Ministers begin to gather on Sunday for individual trilaterals with the Irish Presidency and the Commission prior to the formal opening of the Agricultural Council meeting on Monday next.
 The schedule for the following few days is set out in this post from Alistair Driver of the Farmers Guardian.

 Monday morning is set aside for a formal Council discussion with a view to revising the Presidency’s mandate for the trilogue negotiations with the Parliament.
 Parallel trilogues with the Parliament’s negotiating team on the four regulations will then take place on Monday afternoon.
-Tuesday the Council will discuss the remaining issues of contention in a bid to find common ground and on Wednesday the Presidency returns to Brussels for what is hoped will be the final trilogue with the Commission and Parliament in the bid to reach a political agreement on the revision of the CAP regulations for the 2014-2020 period.
-The EP’s view of this timetable is given in this press release.
+Tuesday the Council will discuss the remaining issues of contention in a bid to find common ground and on Wednesday the Presidency returns to Brussels for what is hoped will be the final trilogue with the Commission and Parliament in the bid to reach a political agreement on the revision of the CAP regulations for the 2014-2020 period.… Read the rest

 Where stand the CAP reform negotiations?